 There are a number of factors that a student should take into consideration when choosing a law school.
 Among them are: admissibility, quality of the program, location, placement of graduates, and the cost/debt burden.

-As a general rule, students should consider applying to 7 or 8 law schools including two “safety” schools and five schools where you think you have a 50/50 shot at getting in.
+As a general rule, students should consider applying to 7 or 8 law schools including two “safety” schools and five schools where you think you have a 50/50 shot of being accepted.